PhonologicalCorpusTools/CorpusTools/docs/source/phonological_search.rst

   dialogue, click on the “Update environment” button to apply the change and go back to “Phonological Search.”

 .. note:: Your “saved searches” are locally stored in the SEARCH folder within the working directory that contains the PCT software.
-It is, typically, “C:\Users\[USER NAME]\Documents\PCT\CorpusTools\SEARCH\” on Windows, or “~/Documents/PCT/CorpusTools/SEARCH” on macOS.
+See :ref:`local_storage:` for details.
 If you want to conduct the same searches on a different machine, simply copy “saved.searches” to another computer.